hartly97/Front-end-project/README.md

 cd bloc-chat (move into your bloc-chat project folder)

-rm –rf.git   (deletes repo and remotes to clear history) Don’t worry you need to do this.
+rm –r -f .git   (deletes repo and remotes to clear history) Don’t worry you need to do this.
 All the needed info from the clone will still appear in your project.

 git init